Cousteau grandson pays tribute by trying to beat undersea record

 Aquarius is the last undersea laboratory still operating, "the best-kept secret in the oceans," Cousteau said.
 Dozens of others around the world have been mothballed due to high costs.

 Aquarius is air-conditioned and has a shower, a bathroom and six bunks, and portholes that give the occupants a 24-hour view of the abundant marine life.
-The living space is at a depth of 50 to 60 feet, where the atmospheric pressure is roughly 2.5 to three times that at the surface.
+The living space is at a depth of 50 to 60 feet (15 to 18 meters), where the atmospheric pressure is roughly 2.5 to three times that at the surface.

 Aquarius visitors use a technique known as "saturation diving."